NEBRASKA at MICHIGAN

-The No. 4 Nebraska volleyball team hits the road this weekend for a pair of matches in Michigan.
-The Huskers will take on the Michigan Wolverines on Friday, Nov.
-2 at 6 p.m.
-CT at Cliff Keen Arena.
-The Huskers will then travel to East Lansing to face the Spartans on Saturday, Nov.
-3 at 7 p.m.
-CT at Jenison Field House.
+The No. 9 Nebraska volleyball team hits the road this weekend for a pair of Big Ten road matches.
+The Huskers will take on Michigan on Friday, Oct.
+11 at 6 p.m.
+(CT) at Cliff Keen Arena and will face Michigan State on Saturday, Oct.
+12 at 6 p.m.
+(CT) at Jenison Field House.

 Scouting the Michigan Wolverines

 • Michigan is 11-4 on the year and has a 1-3 record in the Big Ten.
 The Wolverines are ranked No. 17 in the latest AVCA poll.
 Michigan beat Northwestern 3-1 over the weekend, but fell in five sets to Illinois.